 4. Responding to Change Over Following a Plan

-The Agile manifesto has 12 guiding principles that aims to establish a culture for managing changes and satisfying customer.
-Below are the 12 principles of the Agile Manifesto;
+The Agile manifesto has 12 guiding principles that aim to establish a culture for managing changes and satisfying customers.

 1. Customer satisfaction is always the highest priority and is achieved through rapid and continuous delivery.